 In pains you need to outline the barriers and frustrations that your customer may come across during their journey – why will these be frustrating to them (think about them in relation to their goals)?

 In the gains section, conversely, you can start to identify the things that make the buyer journey great for your customer.
 Again, think about their goals identified in the earlier section and which parts of the experience would be beneficial in relation to this.
 This could be thing across their online experience, service communications or product interaction.

 It sometimes helps in this section to start off by identifying some key scenarios that your customers may go through e.g. researching what is on the market, buying the product etc.

-Customer Empathy Mapping is recognised and used by many successful businesses, with Apple’s inventor Steve Jobs creating the “Apple Marketing Philosophy" which includes how the brand creates an intimate connection with the customer using empathy.
-He once declared. “we will truly understand their needs better than any other company" and by using Customer Empathy Mapping he was able to so.
+Customer Empathy Mapping is recognised and used by many successful businesses, with Apple’s inventor Steve Jobs creating the “Apple Marketing Philosophy" including how the brand created an intimate connection with the customer using empathy.
+He once declared. “we will truly understand their needs better than any other company" and by using Customer Empathy Mapping he was able to do exactly that.